isaacbernat/presentations/optimise/final.md

 ---

 ## Interlude: Profiling
+### V11 vs V10 speedup: 1.01x

 #### Amdahl's law*
 - The non-optimised part sets an upper bound on speedup.
-- Optimising code which takes 1/3 of time won't make the code faster than 1.5x.
+- Fragments which take 1/3 of time will NEVER be faster than 1.5x.
 - Useful to choose where to focus on and the potential upside.

-#### github.com/vpelletier/pprofile

 <div style="margin-left:-4rem" ><img src="./img_profilingi.png" height="100%"/></div>